NodeBox for OpenGL

 Description

-NodeBox for OpenGL handles 3D (for example, in City In A Bottle) if one is willing to call OpenGL functions directly.
+NodeBox for OpenGL handles 3D if one is willing to call OpenGL functions directly.
 Using VertexArrays it is possible to achieve a decent 3D performance.

 NodeBox for OpenGL does not have a GUI.
 Users can work with an external editor of their own choice (we use TextMate).